Bureau of Counterterrorism

-The Bureau of Counterterrorism and Countering Violent Extremism (CT) is a bureau of the United States Department of State.
-It coordinates all U.S. Government efforts to improve counter-terrorism cooperation with foreign governments and participates in the development, coordination, and implementation of American counterterrorism policy.
+The Bureau of Counterterrorism (CT) is a bureau of the United States Department of State.
+It coordinates all U.S. government efforts to improve counterterrorism cooperation with foreign governments and participates in the development, coordination, and implementation of American counterterrorism policy.

-In June 2007, Ambassador-at-Large Dell Dailey was appointed to be the Coordinator for Counterterrorism.
+In June 2007, Ambassador-at-Large Dell Dailey was appointed to be the coordinator for Counterterrorism.
 Under Secretary Hillary Clinton, the coordinator for counterterrorism from 2009 to 2012 was Ambassador-at-Large Daniel Benjamin.
 He was followed by Tina S. Kaidanow, from 2014 to 2016.
 The coordinator and special envoy for the Global Coalition to Counter the Islamic State of Iraq and the Levant between 2020 and 2021 was Nathan Sales.

 Originally the Office for Combating Terrorism and later the Bureau of Counterterrorism, the bureau's name was expanded in 2016 to include countering violent extremism in its mandate.

 Aims

-The United States Counterterrorism Policy has four main aims:
+The United States counterterrorism policy has four main aims: